 Consider the graph shown above.
 Any increase in output beyond Q2 leads to a rise in average costs.
-It is an example of diseconomies of scale – a rise in average costs due to an increase in the scale of production.
+This is an example of diseconomies of scale – a rise in average costs due to an increase in the scale of production.

 As firms get larger, they grow in complexity.
 Such firms need to balance the economies of scale against the diseconomies of scale.
 For instance, a firm might be able to implement certain economies of scale in its marketing division if it increased output.
 However, increasing output might result in diseconomies of scale in the firm’s management division.

 Frederick Herzberg, a distinguished professor of management, suggested a reason why companies should not blindly target economies of scale:

 “Numbers numb our feelings for what is being counted and lead to adoration of the economies of scale.
 Passion is in feeling the quality of experience, not in trying to measure it.”